 A touch of, well… form, along with function.

 After all, who doesn’t avail themselves of a few tricks of the trade when it comes to attracting their object of desire?

 But what about seduction by formula?
 Are techniques and training advisable?
-Is that going too far – or an area of education that has long been neglected?
+Is that going too far – or should we view this as an area of education that has long been neglected?

 Seminars in Seduction?

 Recently, I stumbled over a few sites offering e-Seduction tips and tidbits, not to mention books, seminars, and boot camps on “game.”
 I am not entirely new to the term “game,” which is, generally speaking, the art of the pickup.
-It’s more involved than that of course, and realistically, I see its benefits in a gender-confused world – one in which we seem to be slipping in and out of beds and heads, and with little satisfaction.
+It’s more involved than that of course, and realistically, I see its benefits in a gender-confused world – one in which we seem to be slipping in and out of beds and heads, and with little satisfaction in the process (beyond the obvious).

 Still, I wonder how we got here and why we need game to get the girl.
 Perhaps game has always been around (like seduction), but furtively flying under the radar by another name.